List of traditional Chinese medicines: Goji berry

 Marketing literature for goji berry (wolfberry) products including several "goji juices" suggest that wolfberry polysaccharides have extensive biological effects and health benefits, although none of these claims have been supported by peer-reviewed research.

 A May 2008 clinical study published by the peer-reviewed Journal of Alternative and Complementary Medicine indicated that parametric data, including body weight, did not show significant differences between subjects receiving Lycium barbarum berry juice and subjects receiving the placebo; the study concluded that subjective measures of health were improved and suggested further research in humans was necessary.
 This study, however, was subject to a variety of criticisms concerning its experimental design and interpretations.

 Published studies have also reported possible medicinal benefits of Lycium barbarum, especially due to its antioxidant properties, including potential benefits against cardiovascular and inflammatory diseases, vision-related diseases (such as age-related macular degeneration and glaucoma), having neuroprotective properties or as an anticancer and immunomodulatory agent.

 Wolfberry leaves may be used to make tea, together with Lycium root bark (called dìgǔpí; 地 骨 皮 in Chinese), for traditional Chinese medicine (TCM).
 A glucopyranoside isolated from wolfberry root bark have inhibitory activity in vitro against human pathogenic bacteria and fungi.

 Horny goat weed

 Horny goat weed (Yin Yang Huo, 淫羊藿) may have use in treating erectile dysfunction.
 Exploitation of wild populations may have a serious impact on the surrounding environment.

 Lily bulb

 Lily bulbs (Bai He) are used in TCM to treat dry cough, dry and sore throat, and wheezing.

 Pear

 Qiu Li Gao or Autumn Pear Syrup or Sydney Paste is a pear syrup or paste used in Chinese food therapy.

+Qiliqiangxin

+Qiliqiangxin (QLQX, 气力强心 (strengthening the heart through energy and power, qī lǐ qiáng xīn)) is a traditional Chinese medicine formula used in the treatment of chronic heart failure.
+It is composed of a standardized extract prepared from eleven herbs commonly utilized in TCM.
+The formulation was approved by the Chinese Food and Drug Administration in 2004 and has been included in China's heart failure management guidelines since 2014.